UBC-MDS/Credit_Card_Default_Prediction_Group13/doc/report.md

 From the cross validation scores for each of these models, the mean validation score returned highest for the Random Forest Classifier as 0.47.
-However, we chose to use the Logistic Regression Classifier so that we are able to get a sense of whether a feature has a positive or negative impact on our prediction.
+However, we chose to use the Logistic Regression Classifier instead so we are able to get a sense of whether a feature has a positive or negative impact on our prediction.

 We then performed hyperparameter optimization for the Logistic Regression model to find our optimum hyperparamater `C` value as `0.438` and `class_weight = balanced`.
 Using our model with optimized hyperparameters, the f1 validation score returned was 0.479.

-# Results
+## Results

 We used our optimized Logistic Regression model on the test data of 6,000 clients.
 The f1 score on the test data was 0.467.

-From the coefficient table below, we see the most important positively associated features is `PAY_0`: the default history of the client.
-This is expected because the longer a client has delayed their payments, the more likely they are to default in that month. `BILL_AMT3` was the second strongest positively associated feature returned from our model - which corresponds to the bill amount due in the month of July.
-This is also comparable to the bill amounts of the neighbouring months.

-The strongest negative coefficient was `BILL_AMT1` which is expected as the lower the amount due in the previous month, the higher the likely a client will default.
-Also, `PAY_AMT2` was a strong predicting variable for the default classification.
-This also makes sense as higher payments in recent month will result in less likelihood of a client defaulting.

-Below is the table of the coefficients of all the features.
+Below are the regression coefficients for our features.

 <table class=" lightable-classic-2" style="font-family: &quot;Arial Narrow&quot;, &quot;Source Sans Pro&quot;, sans-serif; width: auto !important; margin-left: auto; margin-right: auto;">
 <thead>